Next-Gen Instruments & Tools Driving EV Research 2025

 Confirmed Speakers

-Christina Coughlan, Assistant Professor of Research, University of Colorado -- Conference Co-Chair
+Christina Coughlan, Assistant Professor, University of Colorado -- Conference Co-Chair

 Michael Graner, Professor, Department of Neurosurgery, University of Colorado Denver, Anschutz Medical Campus -- Conference Chairperson